brandnpatterson/c5_repo_updater/README.md

 ## Purpose

-- Set up localhost more quickly (rely on local emergenc files for c5 sites)
+- Sets up localhost more quickly (rely on local emergenc files for c5 sites)
 - Automates copy / paste files used with localhost that are not version controlled
 - Creates virtial host in httpd-vhosts.conf and a localhost in /etc/hosts for the repo
   <br >